 Second, delegating the transmission corridor designation process to FERC would locate responsibility for transmission project development at an agency with a demonstrated track record of efficient linear project permitting.
 FERC already maintains an Office of Energy Projects, with approximately 500 full-time staff dedicated to project permitting.
-FERC has issued certificates for 120 natural gas pipeline projects covering over 5,600 miles of pipe.
+Since 2015, FERC has issued certificates for 120 natural gas pipeline projects covering over 5,600 miles of pipe.
 And FERC has a strong record of success defending these certificates in court, with only two of those project certificates vacated or remanded to the agency.
-In the process of approving pipeline certificates as well as hydroelectric licenses, FERC staff regularly navigates state and Indian tribe consultation requirements, and an agency and services and conducts environmental reviews consistent with NEPA.
+In the process of approving pipeline certificates as well as hydroelectric licenses, FERC staff regularly navigates state and Indian tribe consultation requirements, manages Endangered Species Act requirements, and conducts environmental reviews consistent with NEPA.